-If a mortgage loan in your pool permits defeasance, the defeasance of the loan may cause the related certificates to lose their real estate character. defaults on the mezzanine loan, we may foreclose on the pledged equity interests in the borrower pledged by the mezzanine borrower, thereby becoming an owner of the borrower.
+We may hold an equity interest in the owner of a multifamily property which secures a mortgage loan in your pool and which is serviced by the primary servicer.
+If the borrower defaults on the mortgage loan, we may be required to allow either the primary servicer, or a party not affiliated with Fannie Mae or the transaction, to take or approve the taking of certain actions.
+In addition, we may own an interest in a mezzanine lender that made a mezzanine loan to the owner(s) of a borrower obligated on a mortgage loan in your pool.
+If the mezzanine borrower defaults on the mezzanine loan, we may foreclose on the pledged equity interests in the borrower pledged by the mezzanine borrower, thereby becoming an owner of the borrower.
 As an owner of the borrower, we, in our corporate capacity, could exercise our rights as an equity holder to take, or approve the taking of, certain actions.
 In either case, the actions that may be taken or approved by us or on our behalf could cause an early payment of principal on your certificates, which could affect your yield.